Food Program

 • Summer meals program ensures children have nutritious breakfasts and lunches during the summer months.

-• Other support services include assistance with SNAP, health insurance, nutrition education, and employment information.
-Special programs include Senior Connect and Craft & Crochet, and Mom’s Care Group of Schenectady.
+• Other support services include assistance with SNAP, health insurance, and nutrition education.

 sandwich board outside of a brick building indicating that it is the food pantry by some road cones to develop a line for folks waiting outside